spryker/spryker-docs/docs/paas-plus/dev/platform-as-a-service-plus.md

-## What pipelines are available by default?
+## CI pipelines

 ### Main pipeline inside environment-related projects
-The main pipeline inside a project is named as follows:
-<b>*** {environment_name} Pipeline ***</b>.
+Inside a project, there is a main pipeline and sub-pipelines.

 ![Spryker CI pipelines](https://spryker.s3.eu-central-1.amazonaws.com/docs/paas-plus/dev/platform-as-a-service-plus.md/spryker-ci-pipelines.png)

-The main pipeline is triggered when you push from your connected repository, and it automatically triggers the remaining pipelines, according to the following actions:
+The main pipeline is triggered when you push to your connected repository, and it automatically triggers the remaining pipelines, according to the following actions:
 <img width="186" alt="Image7" src="https://user-images.githubusercontent.com/83701393/176355028-49e4b72e-19d0-49f1-9216-6ff909da7f26.png">